 Ceramic tile is a great option for any bathroom flooring, walls, backsplash, shower or ceiling.
 It is available in glazed or unglazed surfaces, as well as a wide variety of different finishes.
 Ceramic tile offers different options for slip, stain, and scratch resistance to go with your favorite ceramic tile shape and color.

 You may also want to consider porcelain tile, which is a subset of ceramic tile, for your bathroom surfaces.
 Because porcelain tile is fired at higher temperatures and for a longer time, it is denser than regular ceramic tile, less permeable, highly scratch-resistant, and even exceeds granite in hardness and strength.
-In fact, porcelain is the only type of ceramic tile that meets the “impervious” rating for water absorption (0.5 percent or less), making it the least absorptive option and a great choice for freeze/thaw conditions, such as outdoor bathrooms.
+In fact, porcelain is the only type of ceramic tile that meets the “impervious” rating for water absorption (0.5 percent or less), making it a great choice for freeze/thaw conditions, such as outdoor bathrooms.
 Porcelain tile also comes in glazed and unglazed options.
 Unglazed porcelain tile is often called “through body” because its color is consistent through the depth of the tile and makes any unlikely scratches virtually undetectable.

 When planning your budget, keep in mind that porcelain is often more expensive and — because it is denser — requires some specialized cutting tools.